nikhildhamsaniya/sdk-ios/README.markdown

 ### Customizing content display
 #### Replace close button graphics
 Use the following request method to replace the close button image with something that more closely matches your app.
-Images will be scaled to a maximum size of 40x40.
+Images will be resized to 40x40.

 > \-(UIImage *)request:(PHPublisherContentRequest *)request closeButtonImageForControlState:(UIControlState)state content:(PHContent *)content;